UniversityofHelsinki/shibboleth-sp-openshift/EXAMPLE_CONFIG.md

 ...
 ```

 And this means that any pod that includes the label `disable-allow-same-namespace=` (no key-value, just the string as the key) will be excluded from allowing inbound connections from other pods in your project.
 Do note though, if you then want more fine-grained control of a subset of your otherwise isolated pods to be able to talk to each other, you need to write your own NetworkPolicies to do that.
 Note, disabling incoming traffic to a pod does not prevent the pod itself connecting to other pods.
-This is fortunate as it allows the Apache ProxyPass directive to work even if the backend service is outside the pod.
+This is fortunate as it allows the Apache ProxyPass directive to work even if the backend service is in another pod (as it probably is).

 Documentation:
 * [Network Policies at kubernetes docs](https://kubernetes.io/docs/concepts/services-networking/network-policies/)